 Commercial, industrial, Council, agricultural and some residential customers may be able to access recycled water by carting it to their property using a registered recycled water carter.

-The site where the water will be used must be approved by Western Water in accordance with EPA guidelines and Western Water's protocols.
-It must also be within the Western Water service region and local council districts to ensures the water is supplied back to the community which supplied it.
+The site where the water will be used must be approved by Greater Western Water in accordance with EPA guidelines and Greater Western Water's protocols.
+It must also be within the Greater Western Water service region and local council districts to ensures the water is supplied back to the community which supplied it.

 Becoming a registered recycled water carter or renewing your permit

 To apply to become a recycled water carter: